opencog/learn/README-Calibration.md

 be correctly calibrated for grammars of different sizes and complexities, and for corpora of different sizes.
-We will be able to measure how accuracy scales as a function of training time, how well different training algorithms perform, how large a corpus is neeed to get good results, and other related questions.
+We will be able to measure how accuracy scales as a function of training time, how well different training algorithms perform, how large a corpus is needed to get good results, and other related questions.

 Informally, the idea of calibration here is just as with any other